lioncash/lioncash.github.io/_posts/2016-06-21-dolphin-50-personal-plans.md

 void Rumble(u8 pad_num, ControlState strength);
 ```

 `u8` is unnecessary and can simply be `u32` or `unsigned int`.
-Using types smaller than the size of `int` where they aren't particularly necessary can indirectly lead to quite a bit of truncation warnings due to how integral promotion rules work.
+Using types smaller than the size of `int` where they aren't particularly necessary can indirectly lead to quite a bit of truncation warnings due to how integral promotion rules work[^cpp-integral-promotions].

 ### I'd like to introduce you to my friends: Analyze and Sanitize
 I love static analysis.
 Nothing is better than being called an idiot by a computer—I really do mean that; you can actually learn a lot through the process of inspecting and fixing valid errors that static analyzers report.
 Given a correct setup, static analysis tools can be quite powerful and useful at tracking down errors in programs, as well as potential invocations of undefined behavior.